ETHPrague2024/PWNSolver/README.md

 * Support for supplying PWN loans cross chain
     - NOTE: this extends the base functionality assuming PWN emits loan offers with loan token requests on different chains, for now this part is simulated in the code to work around this limitation

-* Mechanism for assessing credit worthiness of borrowers based on chain activity and collateral supplied
+* Mechanism for assessing credit risk of borrowers and whole portfolio based on chain activity and collateral supplied
-    - using The Graph to index PWN contracts to assess credit history of portolio and calculate credit metrics probability of default, exposure at default and loss given default, taking these methodologies from traditional financial system best practicies
+    - using The Graph to index PWN contracts to assess credit history of portolio and calculate credit risk metrics, based on traditional financial system best practicies, plus developed logistic regression model to predict default probabilities (trained on real data) and create credit scores expert model for better lending decisions

 # Overview